 13 Top Things to Do in Huntington Beach, California

-Known for its wicked waves and global surfing competitions, Huntington Beach is heaven for surfers.
 Indeed, surfing plays such a significant role in Huntington Beach’s identity that the city literally bought the trademark “Surf City, USA.”
 You don’t have to be a surfing enthusiast, however, to have a phenomenal time exploring this popular beach.

-13 Top things to do in Huntington Beach, CaliforniaFrom nature preserves to beautiful boutiques, there’s plenty to keep you busy on a trip to Surf City.
-In this piece, we’ll let you in on the 13 best things to do in Huntington Beach organized into the following categories: beaches, nature reserves & zoos, unique attractions, museums, and shopping & dining.
+In this piece, we’ll let you in on the 13 best things to do in Huntington Beach, organized into the following categories: beaches, nature reserves & zoos, unique attractions, museums, and shopping & dining.
 Here are a few highlights we’ll explore in greater depth:

 1. Huntington State Beach